adobe/helix-importer-ui/importer-guidelines.md

 Such a rule is very straight forward to implement: it is usually a set of DOM operations: create new, move or delete DOM elements.

-In your `import.js` transformation file, you can implement 2 methods:
+In your `import.js` transformation file, you can implement 2 modes:
+- one input / one output
+- one input / multiple outputs

+#### one input / one output

+You must implement those 2 methods:

-- `transformDOM: ({ document, url, html }) => {}`: implement here your transformation rules and return the DOM element that needs to be transformed to Markdown (default is `document.body` but usually a `main` element is more relevant).
+- `transformDOM: ({ document, url, html, params }) => {}`: implement here your transformation rules and return the DOM element that needs to be transformed to Markdown (default is `document.body` but usually a `main` element is more relevant).
   - `document`: the incoming DOM
   - `url`: the current URL being imported
   - `html`: the original HTML source (when loading the DOM as a document, some things are cleaned up, having the raw original HTML is sometimes useful)
+  - `params`: some params given by the importer.
+Only param so far is the `originalURL` which is the url of the page being imported (url is the one to the proxy)
-- `generateDocumentPath: ({ document, url }) => {}`: return a path that describes the document being transformed - allows you to define / filter the page name and the folder structure in which the document should be stored (default is the current url pathname with the trailing slash and the `.html`)
+- `generateDocumentPath: ({ document, url, html, params }) => {}`: return a path that describes the document being transformed - allows you to define / filter the page name and the folder structure in which the document should be stored (default is the current url pathname with the trailing slash and the `.html`).
+Params are the same than above.

+This is simpler version of the implementation.
+You can achieve the same by implementing the `transform` method as describe below.

+#### one input / multiple outputsw

+You must implement this method:
+- `transform: ({ document, url, html, params }) => {}`: implement here your transformation rules and return an array of pairs `{ element, path }` where element is a DOM DOM element that needs to be transformed to Markdown and path is the path to the exported file.
   - `document`: the incoming DOM
   - `url`: the current URL being imported
+  - `html`: the original HTML source (when loading the DOM as a document, some things are cleaned up, having the raw original HTML is sometimes useful)
+  - `params`: some params given by the importer.
+Only param so far is the `originalURL` which is the url of the page being imported (url is the one to the proxy)

+The idea is simple: return a list of elements that will be converted to docx and stored at the path location.

 ## Rule examples